Not Even Harry Styles Can Save 'Don't Worry Darling'

 Spoilers ahead.
 In the world of Don’t Worry Darling’s Victory, a sun-cloaked desert planned community, 1950s-era gender roles are alive and things aren’t as they seem.
-Alice (Florence Pugh) comes to the horrified realization that her idealized suburban life of house cleaning, roasts, and dinner parties with friends isn’t something she or any of the other women in her neighborhood have chosen for themselves.
+Alice (Florence Pugh) comes to the horrified realisation that her idealised suburban life of house cleaning, roasts, and dinner parties with friends isn’t something she or any of the other women in her neighbourhood have chosen for themselves.
 All of the wives are, in fact, trapped by their husbands, which includes her own hot-and-heavy partner Jack (Harry Styles).
-It's a realization that captures the film’s central theme about the insidiousness of toxic masculinity and the ways in which it entraps not only men, but the women in their lives as well.
+It's a realisation that captures the film’s central theme about the insidiousness of toxic masculinity and the ways in which it entraps not only men, but the women in their lives as well.

 Advertisement